-Table 22.
+Table 24.
 Enterprise Vault retention volume: fields, required actions, and notes

 Field name Required action Special notes Server type In the Server type list, select the server type.
 Site In the Site list, select the appropriate site.
 Vault store In the Vault store list, select the wanted vault store for the volume.
 Matter archive name In the Matter archive name text box, enter the name of the matter archive.
 Description In the Description text box, enter a description.
 Default retention category In the Default retention category list, select the default retention category.
 Retention category override Select the Allow retention category to be overridden on policy.
-Constraints In Constraints, select either or both of these options: Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
-If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
-The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab.
-Control the number of parallel data object reads: Designate the number of parallel data object reads.